Codyvanzandt/beautiful-jekyll/_posts/2020-12-01-advent-of-code-1.md

 But a one-line itertools solution?
 All of its distracting complexity is hidden away in the itertools documentation, far from the real focus of the solution: the set-checking.

-## The Efficient Generic Data-Structure-y Itertools-y Solution
+## The Efficient Generic Data-Structure-y Itertools Solution

 For our last trick, we'll complicate the problem further than was required by the original Advent of Code question.
 Instead of finding a pair or a triple of numbers from `numbers` that adds up to `target`, what if pass another argument